icemanek/New-School/README.md

 # New-School

-This is new version of project "Szkoła Motocyklowa"
+This is new version of project "Szkoła Motocyklowa" / Motorcycle School